NotBlackrus/VintageAdmin/README.md

 As well as this, the code may be outdated!
 Current version as of uploading this: 1.1.6

 I almost NEVER use github.
 Might use it later on, but definitely not now, so please excuse me if this isn't ordered/created correctly.

+One more thing; this isn't NEARLY all the code, there's a bunch of code for the gui, as well as the command functions themselves.
+However I'm pretty confident that this is enough to express my luau knowledge.